ddev/ddev/docs/content/users/install/shell-completion.md

          curl -sSLf https://github.com/drud/ddev/releases/download/${VERSION}/ddev_shell_completion_scripts.${VERSION}.tar.gz
          tar -zxf ddev_shell_completion_scripts.${VERSION}.tar.gz
          ```
-     2. Then `sudo mkdir -p /etc/bash_completion.d && sudo cp ddev_bash_completion.sh /etc/bash_completion.d`.
+     2. Then `sudo mkdir -p /usr/share/bash-completion/completions && sudo cp ddev_bash_completion.sh /usr/share/bash-completion/completions/ddev`.
 This deploys the ddev_bash_completion.sh script where it needs to be.
 Again, every Linux distro has a different technique, and you may have to figure yours out.

      If you installed DDEV using `apt install` then the `ddev_bash_completion.sh` file is already available in `/usr/bin/ddev_bash_completion.sh`.
-Starting with DDEV v1.21.2 this will be automatically installed into `/etc/bash_completion.d`.
+Starting with DDEV v1.21.2 this will be automatically installed into `/usr/share/bash-completion/completions`.

-=== "Zsh Completion with Homebrew"

-    This works exactly the same as bash completion. `brew install zsh-completions`.
-You'll get instructions something like this:

-    ```bash
-    if type brew &>/dev/null; then
-        FPATH=$(brew --prefix)/share/zsh-completions:$FPATH

-        autoload -Uz compinit
-        compinit
-    fi
-    ```

-    You may also need to force rebuild `zcompdump`:

-    ```bash
-    rm -f ~/.zcompdump; compinit
-    ```

-    Additionally, if you receive "zsh compinit: insecure directories" warnings when attempting
-    to load these completions, you may need to run this:

-    ```bash
-    chmod go-w '/usr/local/share'
-    ```

-    So follow those instructions and your zsh should be set up.

 === "Oh-My-Zsh"